themeteorchef/getting-started-with-apollo/README.md

 #### Tutorial: Getting Started with Apollo

-In this tutorial, we'll learn how to get started with
+In this tutorial, we'll learn how to get started with Apollo.

 [Read this tutorial on The Meteor Chef](https://themeteorchef.com/tutorials/getting-started-with-apollo)